 The truth is, God has not promised us a pain-free life.
 He has not promised us a fair life.
 He has simply promised to be with us through all of it.
 Pandemics, firestorms, social chaos, financial devastations, death.

-This year, of all years, is a reminder that God is eternal, and life on this planet is temporary.
+This year, of all years, is a reminder that life on this planet is temporary.

 In all the suffering this year, there are still blessings to be found.
 Here are a few of ours…

 1. I am so grateful Mom has moved on from this life and is not here confused by Covid and lockdowns.
 She is free and at peace.

 2. I am so grateful we are able to visit Dad daily after nearly 6 months.
 I’m not sure he would have lived much longer had we not been admitted into his ALF.
 (March 2022 UPDATE: Dad passed away 19 days after I wrote this post.)